zzzprojects/docs/dapper-tutorial.net/pages/getting-started/create-sql-database.md

 ## Database Operations

-Dapper is an ORM library, which extends methods of `IDbConnection` interface.
-These extension methods have efficient code to perform insert, update delete and select methods.
+Dapper is an ORM library, which extends methods of the `IDbConnection` interface.
+These extension methods have efficient code to perform insert, update delete, and select methods.

 ```csharp
 string sql = "INSERT INTO Customers (FirstName, LastName, Email) Values ('Carson', 'Alexander', 'carson.alexander@example.com');";